olegfomenko/blog/_posts/2024-06-09-ciphers-mode.md

 ## OFB (output feedback) mode

-Using this mode we will not encrypt our text directly.
-Instead, we will use block cipher to generate the pseudo-random bytes stream and combine it with open text by xor operation (as in one-time-pad cipher).
+Using this mode we will not encrypt our plaintext directly.
+Instead, we will use block cipher to generate the pseudo-random bytes stream and combine it with plaintext by xor operation (as in one-time-pad cipher).
 Such an approach is also referred to stream cipher.

 $$k_i = Enc(k_{i-1}, k)$$